DeqingSun/CH552-Automatic-Test-Jig/README.md

 # CH552 Automatic Test Jig

 This project does regression test on hardware for [Ch55xduino](https://github.com/DeqingSun/ch55xduino).
 It automatically compiles a batch of Arduino sketches, uploads the hex files into a target CH552 chip, and checks the behavior of the firmware with test scripts.
+This tool can also be integrated into [GitHub action](https://github.com/DeqingSun/ch55xduino/blob/ch55xduino/.github/workflows/checkSketches.yml) for automatic testing.

 ![photo of circuit board with raspberry pi](https://raw.githubusercontent.com/DeqingSun/CH552-Automatic-Test-Jig/main/img/board_photo.jpg)